 The hard question is hard because it doesn't seem to arise just from lack of knowledge.
 It isn't simply a matter of increasing our understanding of how the brain works.
 The difficulty is rather that we don't seem able to say what sort of explanation is needed to solve the problem.
 There doesn't appear to be any way to get hold of consciousness in a scientific way; it is absolutely fundamental to our lives and yet, when we try to grasp it, it slips away.

 Not everyone, it has to be said, admits the existence of a hard problem.
 Some writers simply deny that there is anything to be solved at all.
 They say that brain function and inner experience are really the same thing, and that it is an error on our part to think they are different.
-They are, however, in a minority, although only a few today are willing to go to the opposite extreme and to speculate that consciousness may be altogether non-physical.
+This is a minority view, although only a few today are willing to go to the opposite extreme and to speculate that consciousness may be altogether non-physical.
 Cairns-Smith is not one of these, but neither does he deny the existence of the puzzle.
 And he doesn't claim to have solved it, although he does point in the directions in which a solution may eventually be found; unlike some writers on this difficult subject, he doesn't give up and say that it is intrinsically too difficult for the human mind to come to terms with.

 So what are the features which, he thinks, a successful theory will one day incorporate?
 First, consciousness is a physical effect, although not necessarily one that is understandable in terms of present-day science.
 Second, consciousness is something that evolves; rudimentary forms of it exist at numerous levels in the evolutionary tree.
 But third, specialized structures will have evolved to sustain consciousness; it's not just a by-product of more and more neurons.
 Finally, there are some events in consciousness that are not wholly determined by changes in the brain; that is, consciousness is simultaneously dependent and independent of its substrate.
 "Some modulations of consciousness are self-generated."